Introduction to Toronto

 Driver’s licence and traffic rules

-You can use your foreign licence if you’re staying in Ontario for up to three months—car rental companies will accept it.
-For longer stays, start the driver’s licence exchange process.
+You can use your foreign licence if you’re staying in Ontario for up to three months.
+For longer stays, you will need to go through the driver’s licence exchange process to switch your home licence for an Ontarian licence.
+Learn more.

-If you’re going to drive in Toronto and Ontario, it’s probably a good idea to review local traffic rules and road safety.
+If you’re going to drive in Ontario, it’s probably a good idea to review local traffic rules and road safety.
 The Official Ministry of Transportation (MTO) Driver’s Handbook covers all the basics you (should) already know and a few Canada-specific situations.
-For instance, school bus safety is taken very seriously—drivers travelling in both directions must stop for a stopped school bus with its red lights flashing or else you’ll get a hefty fine.
+For instance, you must stop for school buses and streetcars.

 Road network and parking spots

-Downtown Toronto can be accessed through the Gardiner Expressway at the South End, the Don Valley Parkway (404) at the East End, Highway 427 at the West End and Highway 401 at the North End.
-Highway 400 connects the city with Northern Ontario and beyond and Highway 404 goes into the northern suburbs.
+Downtown Toronto can be accessed by the Gardiner Expressway at the South End, the Don Valley Parkway (404) at the East End, Highway 427 at the West End, and Highway 401 at the North End.
+Highway 400 connects the city with Northern Ontario and beyond, and Highway 404 goes into the northern suburbs.

-The 401 is one the world’s busiest highways—traffic is often slow and frustrating around Toronto, especially during “construction season.”
+The 401 is one the world’s busiest highways—traffic is often slow and frustrating around Toronto, especially during construction season.
+Downtown Toronto is also often congested and no expressways cut through the city, except the aptly named Lake Shore Boulevard.

-Parking is another issue in Toronto—few spots, expensive lots and many cars are a recipe for disaster.
-Residential side streets can be an option.
+Parking is another issue in Toronto—there aren’t many available parking spots, parking lots are expensive, and there are lots of cars on the road.
+Quieter residential side streets can be an option.
 Otherwise, try a municipal parking lot.

 Car-sharing companies such as Turo can also be a good option if you don’t mind renting from a private car owner.